Mosin-Nagant Trigger Mods

 The first thing I wanted to do was to improve the trigger, especially the amount of over-travel.
 I had seen an article on reducing pull, and though well done, it didn't address over-travel.
 It did, however, allow trigger pull to be adjusted without removing the action from the stock.

 This is what I ended up with, ß ß ß but not for long.
 The next photo shows the double locknuts replaced by single NyLock nuts.

 The work involves drilling one hole in the receiver, one hole in a metal bar, tapping the receiver, silver soldering the piece of metal to the trigger.
-Most of the components are available in kit form, see this link.
 The silver soldering can be done with a propane torch.
 All of the work can be done with hand tools, but a drill press and vise would help.
 The following is a step-by-step procedure.

 These are the supplies needed: To the left, a silver solder kit; under the scale, a 4-40 x 1 1/2-inch long machine screw: five 4-40 nuts; a #43 drill bit; and a 4-40 tap.
 Not shown is a piece of 5/16" square stock, see below.
 The head will be cut off of the screw in order to make a threaded rod, so, if you have 4-40 rod, use that.

 This is the unmodified receiver/trigger/magazine assembly. Ý Ý Ý

 This is the underside of the receiver, at the rear end.
 The pencil is touching the spring/sear piece and to the right of the pencil is a bright area where the action bears on the stock.
 The dark area between the pencil and the bright area is our workspace.